Content

 BMI has limitations and may not accurately reflect your overall health or body composition.
 The measurement doesn’t take into account factors like body fat percentage, lean muscle mass, or physical fitness.

-Genetics: Genes can influence body composition, where we tend to hang onto fat and even how quickly we burn calories.
+Genetics.
+Genes can influence body composition, like where we tend to hang onto fat, and even how quickly we burn calories.

-Medical conditions: Certain conditions like PCOS (polycystic ovary syndrome), thyroid disorders, and insulin resistance can affect weight regulation in women.
+Medical conditions.
+Certain health conditions like PCOS (polycystic ovary syndrome), thyroid disorders, and insulin resistance can affect weight regulation in women.

-Social and cultural factors: Our eating habits are partly shaped by societal norms, cultural attitudes towards food, and peer/familial influence.
+Social and cultural factors.
+Our eating habits are partly shaped by societal norms, cultural attitudes toward food, and peer or familial influence.

 Healthy weight management is a lifelong process.
 Your lifestyle habits are essential to achieving and maintaining a healthy weight and reducing your risk of weight-related health problems like obesity and heart disease.
 So toss the weight chart in the trash and consider these tips instead.

 Nutrition is one of the most important components of your overall health and wellness.
-Not only does a nutrient-rich diet provide the vitamins, minerals, fiber, antioxidants, and macronutrients (protein, fats, and carbs) you need, but it also supports healthy weight management.
+Not only does a nutrient-rich diet provide the vitamins, minerals, fiber, antioxidants, and macronutrients (protein, fats, and carbs) your body needs to thrive, but it also supports healthy weight management.

 A few things to keep in mind:

 Eat mostly whole foods.
 These include fruits, vegetables, whole grains, nuts, seeds, legumes, and other lean proteins.
-They provide an array of vitamins, minerals, and antioxidants, and they’re rich in fiber, which helps you feel full.
+This mix provides an array of vitamins, minerals, and antioxidants, and they’re rich in fiber, which helps you feel full.

 Focus on nutrients versus calories.
-Rather than being laser-focused on counting calories, we encourage you to put nutrients first.
+Rather than being laser-focused on counting calories, put nutrients first.

-Not getting enough sleep will wreck anyone, especially if it’s an ongoing problem.
-Did you know that sleep deprivation does more than just make you cranky?
+Not getting enough sleep will wreck anyone’s day, and things can go downhill fast if this is an ongoing problem.
+Sleep deprivation does more than just make you cranky.

 Adopt a calming nighttime routine you can look forward to each evening.